Mount Nittany Physician Group Flu Shot Clinics

 Overview

 The CDC recommends a yearly flu vaccine as the first and most important step in protecting against flu viruses.
-During a typical flu season, millions of people get sick, hundreds of thousands are hospitalized, and thousands die from a flu related causes.
+During a typical flu season, millions of people get sick, hundreds of thousands are hospitalized, and thousands die from flu related causes.
 Everyone 6 months or older should get an annual flu vaccine.

 Instructions